 —Minimize the burden of the collection of information on those who are to respond, including through the use of appropriate automated, electronic, mechanical, or other technological collection techniques or other forms of information technology, e.g., permitting electronic submission of responses.

-(2) Title of the Form/Collection: Eligibility and Compensation Form.
+(2) Title of the Form/Collection: Victim Compensation Objection Form.

 (3) Agency form number, if any, and the applicable component of the Department of Justice sponsoring the collection: Form Number: N/A. Civil Division.

-(5) An estimate of the total number of respondents and the amount of time estimated for an average respondent to respond: It is estimated that 70,000 respondents will complete the form in an average of 10 hours.
+(5) An estimate of the total number of respondents and the amount of time estimated for an average respondent to respond: 50 objectors with an average of 2.0 hours per response.

 If additional information is required contact: Jerri Murray, Department Clearance Officer, Policy and Planning Staff, Justice Management Division, Department of Justice, Two Constitution Square, 145 N Street NE., Room 2E-508, Washington, DC 20530.